tildejustin/rules/rules.typ

 - A.8.12.e) Grabbing lava from a magma ravine while waiting in the portal animation

 == A.9: Multi-Instance Rules
-A.9.1) If multiple instances of Minecraft are opened simultaneously, they must each be in different directories (.minecraft folders).\
+A.9.1) If multiple instances of Minecraft are opened simultaneously, they must each be in different directories (.minecraft folders).

-A.9.2) If multiple instances of Minecraft are being used, each instance must be recorded, either in the main recording or in a separate recording submitted as additional proof.
+A.9.2) <A.9.2> If multiple instances of Minecraft are being used, each instance must be recorded, either in the main recording or in a separate recording submitted as additional proof.\
-- A.9.2.a) <A.9.2.a> Exception: If the criteria of #entangledRule("A.2.5.c") are met (playing with Atum, SpeedrunIGT, and showing the F3 screen prior to leaving the world), only the instance which the player plays must be recorded.
+Exception: If the criteria of the #entangledRule("A.2.5") exception are met (playing with Atum, SpeedrunIGT, and showing the F3 screen prior to leaving the world), only the instance which the player plays must be recorded.

 A.9.3) If each instance must be recorded (i.e. they are not subject to the exception of A.9.2.a), the video of the instances that are in the background or not currently being played do not have to follow as strict criteria as #entangledRule("A.2.8").
 However, they must meet the following requirements: <A.9.3>
 - A.9.3.a) The text on the percentage on the loading screen should be legible, along with the chunkmap which shows the world being generated.
 - A.9.3.b) To follow A.9.3.a, if the default video's percentage text is illegible, runners may zoom in on the chunk map and percentage text.
 If WorldPreview 2.3.3 is used, this must capture both the initial text/chunkmap in the centre of the screen, along with the text and chunkmap when it jumps to the bottom left when the WorldPreview begins.
 The rest of the screen should also still be included.